mebaatw/panafrican/src/pages/articles/nubian-arch.md

 The culture shows a mixture of indigenous and Egyptian influences:

 <blockquote>"Meroitic culture shows much Egyptian influence, always mixed with local ideas.
 Many temples housed cults to Egyptian gods like Amun (called Amani) and Isis, but indigenous deities received royal patronage as well.
 A very prominent Nubian god was the lion-deity Apedemak, a god of war whose popularity increased substantially in this period.
-Local gods were often associated with Egyptian ones: in Lower Nubia, Mandulis, for example, was considered to be Horus's son.
+Local gods were often associated with Egyptian ones: in Lower Nubia, Mandulis, for example, was considered to be Horus's son. <br/>

 Hybridity is also visible in the arts and in royal ideology.
 For example, kings of Meroe were represented in monumental images on temples in Egyptian fashion but with local elements, such as garments, crowns, and weapons.<sup>[15]</sup></blockquote>

 The ancient Nubians established a system of geometry including early versions of sun clocks.
 Many are located at the sites of Meroë.The ancient Nubians used a trigonometric methodology similar to the Egyptians.<sup>[17]</sup>

 <blockquote>"Mapping of standing stones and megalithic structures at Nabta in the Nubian Desert, 500 miles south of Cairo, suggests that the Neolithic nomads who once inhabited the area were not only monitoring the heavens, but recording what they saw in monumental form.
-According to an article in Nature by J. McKim Malville of the University of Colorado, Fred Wendorf of Southern Methodist University, and others, the megaliths were placed in deposits that probably accumulated between 7,000 and 6,700 years ago in a playa inundated by summer rains.
+According to an article in Nature by J. McKim Malville of the University of Colorado, Fred Wendorf of Southern Methodist University, and others, the megaliths were placed in deposits that probably accumulated between 7,000 and 6,700 years ago in a playa inundated by summer rains.<br/>

 Alignments of standing stones and megalithic structures (oval clusters of recumbent stones) extend for up to a mile, marking north and east as well as 24 to 28 and 126 degrees east of north, directions whose meanings are still being worked out.
 A ten-foot circle composed primarily of stone slabs has four "windows" marked by pairs of standing stones; the four are arranged in two pairs, one forming a north-south line of sight and the other a line stretching from 62 to 298 degrees east of north.
 The latter coincides approximately with the summer solstice sunrise 6,000 years ago, which would have fallen about 63 degrees east of north.